maswang32/maswang32.github.io/knowledgemap/notes/concepts/Score-Based-Generative-Models.md

 #### Score function of Mixture of Gaussians
 1. The score function of a *mixture of gaussians* is approximately piecewise linear.
 It would be exactly piecewise linear if our smoothed distribution was piece-wise Gaussian.
 In a mixture of Gaussians, there is some spillover from other Gaussians everywhere.

 2. Since ReLU neural networks output piecewise linear functions, they are great for modeling score functions.
+(This was from Mert's class)

 ### Improved Score Matching
 Adding lots of noise corrupts the data distribution substantially, while adding low levels of noise may not result in enough smoothing or coverage.
 We can choose $L$ levels of noise: